-Dennis Williams is a Partner of Pathway Forensics.
+Dennis Williams is a Director of Pathway Forensics.
 He has over 32 years of law enforcement experience with the Federal Bureau of Investigation (FBI) and was the Director of the Greater Houston Regional Computer Forensics Laboratory (RCFL), a multi-agency task force.
 Dennis was an FBI certified Computer Forensics Examiner and a Certified Forensic Computer Examiner (CFCE) with the International Association of Computer Investigative Specialists (IACIS).
 He has conducted hundreds of computer forensic exams involving a variety of investigations including directing the search, capture, analysis, and litigation support of electronic evidence in the largest financial corporation collapse in Houston history.
 He provides expert witness services including reports and testimony.

 Dennis successfully completed training as an Assessor for Digital Evidence for the American Society of Crime Lab Directors – Laboratory Accreditation Board (ASCLD/LAB) and is an officer for the Texas Gulf Coast Chapter of the High Technology Crime Investigation Association (HTCIA).
 He is an EnCase Certified Examiner (EnCE) and a licensed Private Investigation Manager in the State of Texas.